-If your acoustic guitar sounds too ‘boomy’ when recorded try moving the microphone further away from the guitar (at least 8 – 12 inches) to reduce the ‘proximity effect’ and make sure the microphone is not pointing directly at the soundhole.
+If your acoustic guitar sounds too ‘boomy’ when recorded try moving the microphone further away from the guitar (at least 8 – 12 inches) to reduce the ‘proximity effect’ and make sure the microphone is not pointing directly at the sound hole.
 In most cases, aiming at the 12th fret of the guitar will produce the best results.
 You should also get as far away from your walls as possible, consider acoustic treatment if the room naturally sounds boomy, and record with a cardioid microphone, as these are less prone to the proximity effect

-Hopefully, the information above makes a huge difference to your recordings, but there’s a lot more you can do to understand and ultimately prevent boominess creeping into your recordings.
+Hopefully, the information above makes a huge difference to your recordings, but there’s actually a lot more you can do to understand and ultimately prevent boominess from creeping into your recordings.
 Below we’ll discuss in more detail and provide some additional options you can try to improve the sound of your recordings even further.

 What causes a boomy sounding acoustic guitar recording

 The acoustic guitar is an instrument that, although seemingly simple enough to record, can be quite difficult to take from sounding just OK to that rich, clear, and warm acoustic sound we all know and love.
 Consider the sound of the acoustic guitar on just about anything by Tommy Emmanuel and you’ll know what I mean.